 - Want chocolate brownies?
 These guilt-free vegan chocolate date balls are sure to satisfy your craving.
 View the recipe.

-- If you’re looking for a go-to side dish for your Thanksgiving dinner, try sweetening up some roasted butternut squash with dates and toasted almonds for an exotic twist on a traditional dish.
+- If you’re looking for a go-to side dish for your Thanksgiving dinner, try sweetening up some roasted butternut squash with dates and walnuts for a twist on a traditional dish.
 View the recipe.

 - A medjool date and coffee protein shake is an excellent way to shake up your post-workout snack.
 View the recipe.